Motiva-AI/stepwise/README.md

 [![CircleCI](https://circleci.com/gh/uwcpdx/stepwise/tree/master.svg?style=svg)](https://circleci.com/gh/uwcpdx/stepwise/tree/master)

-## Stepwise
+# Stepwise

 Stepwise is an idiomatic Clojure library for [AWS Step Functions](https://aws.amazon.com/step-functions/).
 Use it to coordinate asynchronous, distributed processes with AWS managing state, branching, and retries.

 Features:

  * Lightly sugared EDN representation of the [Amazon States Language](https://states-language.net/spec.html)
- * Activity task polling and handling ready for [component](https://github.com/stuartsierra/component) (or similar)
+ * Activity task polling and handling ready for [component](https://github.com/stuartsierra/component) or similar
  * Tooling for [rapid development via code reloading](http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded)

 Our production bioinformatics pipeline is implemented using this library.
-Still pre-1.0 and some API changes are likely.
+Still pre-1.0 and some minor API changes are likely.

-### Basic Usage
+## Basic Usage

 Here's how to make a trivial state machine that just adds two inputs together.
 The only prerequisite is to install the [AWS CLI](https://aws.amazon.com/cli/) and run `aws configure` to set up your authentication and region.